About The Factory Project

 KTI movement artists and I love what we do and keep going, even in a world that tends to deny, to ignore, possibly even reject the value of the arts.
 We are developing more and more work, not only for ourselves, but to provide catalysts for understanding and inspiration—and most importantly, to provoke thought.

-We hope you will visit more of our website, a rehearsal, a performance, a workshop, or another event we sponsor.
-You will see for yourself why we are recognized for informing and contributing, as we do, to society.
-You’ve already made an impact, reconnect with us by participating in this year’s Overture so we may continue to speak the unspeakable.
+We hope you will attend this performance, a rehearsal, a workshop, or another event we sponsor.
+You will see for yourself why we are recognized for informing and contributing to society.
+Kista Tucker

 We are pleased to announce that Christian Cherry, musician/composer/performer extraordinaire, is working with us on The Factory Project.
-This evening length work will be presented April 13-14, 2019 at Dance Place in Washington, DC.
 Christian has worked with Kista several times in the past and is continuing a long-established working relationship with Kista and her company.
 He created the music/sound score for Kista’s epic work, “The Korean War Veterans Memorial Project, Forgotten No More” back in 2004; the sound score for her Ohio State University graduate thesis project, Facets; the opening and ending music for the memorable Maga back in 1995; and the original music for another one of Kista’s signature works, Snow.

 Christian Cherry is a multi-instrumentalist, composer, and performer whose output has been mostly in dance, theatre and collaborative performance.
 His work has been presented in prominent venues in the U.S., Europe and Asia.
 Cherry's work at dance festivals includes 10 years (’88-‘98) at the American Dance Festival in Durham, N.C. and the Bates Dance Festival (‘01-‘05) in Maine.
 He participated in two ADF/Seoul tours to South Korea.
 As a dance educator, Cherry has been part of several prominent dance departments.
 In 1983, he joined the Ohio State University Dance Department under the generous tutelage of Richard Schenk.
 In 1993, he moved to Tampa, Florida to join the faculty of the University of South Florida.